002 The Challenges of Semantic Consensus

 The mathematical justification comes from 1785.
 The Marquis de Condorcet proved something counterintuitive about group decisions.

-Let $n$ be the number of jurors.
-Let $p$ be the probability that an individual juror reaches the correct conclusion.
-If we assume that $p > 0.5$ — that is, the juror is minimally competent, better than chance — then the probability that the group majority gets it right grows with the group size.
-And it doesn't just grow: it converges to 1.
+Let $n$ be the number of validators.
+Let $p$ be the probability that an individual validator votes with the eventual majority — the limit decision $D_\infty$ that emerges as $n \to \infty$.
+If $p > 0.5$, the probability that the group reaches this limit decision grows with the group size.
+And it doesn't just grow: it converges to 1 exponentially fast.

 Precedents: This Is Not New